 This article provided by: Furnished Finders

-Making the leap from a full-time nurse to a travel nurse can be a tough decision even for the most adventurous of spirits.
+Making the leap from a full-time nurse to a travel nurse can be a tough decision, even for the most adventurous of spirits.
 If you are waiting for the right time to make the transition, you could find yourself missing out on great opportunities.
-To help you make the right decision, we are going to take a closer look at what making this change can mean at different points during your career.
+To help you make the right decision, we will take a closer look at what makes this change mean at different points during your career.
 We will even look at how the time of year can affect your travel nurse experience and provide you with suggestions for choosing the right time to take on this new and exciting challenge.

 When Can I Start Working as a Travel Nurse?

-As a general rule, most hospitals and staffing agencies want you to have at least two years of nursing experience before you transition to travel nursing.
-Medical facilities hire travel nurses to fill in vital gaps in the workforce and they need you to be able to onboard quickly and hit the ground running.
-As a travel nurse, you won’t go through an extensive orientation and you will be expected to acclimate to the flow of each new location.
-It takes a little bit of work experience to be able to navigate these quick transitions effectively, which is why you will need to accumulate some experience in order to be considered for your top job and location choices.
+As a general rule, most hospitals and staffing agencies want you to have at least two years of nursing experience before transitioning to travel nursing.
+Medical facilities hire travel nurses to fill in vital gaps in the workforce, and they need you to be able to onboard quickly and hit the ground running.
+As a travel nurse, you won’t go through an extensive orientation, and you will be expected to acclimate to the flow of each new location.
+It takes a little bit of work experience to navigate these quick transitions effectively, which is why you will need to accumulate some experience to be considered for your top job and location choices.